 Domains and URLs

-This page describes the requirements for obtaining different types of domains and URLs.
-All EERE office and partnership websites must comply with the Department of Energy (DOE), the Office of Management and Budget (OMB), and the EERE domain policies.
+For domains and URLs, all EERE office and partnership websites must comply with the Department of Energy (DOE), the Office of Management and Budget (OMB), and the EERE domain policies.

 For questions regarding these policies, or questions about using EERE domains or URLs for your programs, partnerships, or applications, please contact Carolyn Hinkley.

-Standard EERE URLs: The majority of all EERE Web sites should live at one of EERE's approved, standard domains.
+EERE websites should live at one of EERE's approved, standard domains.
 These are:

-These are the standard domains for all of EERE's websites.
-It's expected that all websites will live in Energy.gov unless they have been approved by the Web Governance Team to have a different URL.
+These are the standard domains for EERE's websites.
+It's expected that all websites will live in Energy.gov unless they have received written approval from Public Affairs.

 Marketing URLs are only used for offices, top-level programs, and initiatives.
 They are approved by the Web Governance Team.